avernan/FDTD-PoC/README.md

 It has the following features:

-* Additive source at arbitrary position
+* Additive dipolar sources can be added at arbitrary positions
+    * An independent `pulse` component representing the time dependence of the source
-* Reflective boundaries through perfect electric conductor (PEL)
+* Reflective boundaries through perfect electric conductor (PEC)

 ## Dependencies